CyCLIP: Cyclic Contrastive Language-Image Pretraining: Introduction

-Our contributions are as follows: \begin{enumerate} \item We analyze contrastive learning for representation learning jointly over image and text modalities.
+\item We analyze contrastive learning for representation learning jointly over image and text modalities.
 We identify a critical shortcoming in the geometry of the learned representation space that can lead to inconsistent predictions in image and text domains.

 \item We propose \textsc{CyCLIP}, a simple and effective framework for contrastive representation learning with two additional cycle consistency constraints for mitigating the above issue.

 \item We demonstrate that \textsc{CyCLIP} achieves significant empirical improvements over CLIP on zero-shot classification and robustness benchmarks.
 We further explain these improvements by analyzing the impact of consistency on the hierarchical structure of datasets.